Click on the links below to preview selected pages from this course.

 - Comparing Iron Studies in Iron Deficiency Anemia versus Anemia of Chronic Disease

-- Case 3: Patrick, a Five-Year-Old with Stomach Pain
+- Case 3: Five-Year-Old with Stomach Pain

 - History of Present Illness (HPI) for Patrick